Learning Resource Centre (School Site)

-Throughout the year, the LRC at the school site for Years 7-9 is open at break and lunchtime for students to borrow the latest fiction or non-fiction books, to support schemes of work in all curriculum subjects.
+Throughout the year, the LRC at the school site for Year 7 is open at lunchtime for students to borrow the latest fiction or non-fiction books, to support schemes of work in all curriculum subjects.
 We regularly choose new books each year for our library, which is suitable for all ages and abilities.

 Students may borrow two books at a time for two weeks and renew them further at the desk if necessary.
 We operate a cardless system to lend books to students and our lending library stock is available on the computers for students to choose from.

 Students may come in simply to sit and read in a quiet, friendly environment or to do their homework and school projects.
 Computers may be used each lunchtime to complete school work or carry out research for school projects and homework.
 We also run 'Homework Hour' after school on Wednesday from 3.15pm until 4.15pm.
 This is a supervised session where students can complete homework and school projects.

 Accelerated Reader is a software tool for encouraging reading for pleasure and raising literacy standards, used by Years 7 and 8.

 A pupil’s ZPD (Zone of Proximal Development) represents the level of difficulty that is neither too hard nor too easy.
 Students are given their ZPD range when they have taken the baseline assessment test.
 Students undertake a baseline assessment test at the beginning of the school year and then again at the end of the Easter and Summer terms to assess progress.

 The books in the LRC are given an Accelerated Reader level and allocated an appropriate coloured spot, which is to be found on the spine of the book.

 |Red 0 – 1.9||Orange 2 – 2.9||Yellow 3 – 3.9||Green 4 – 4.9|